 Another heart-warming video is the Folgers Home For Christmas, which establishes the feeling of family and home:

-If you are looking for comical 30-second story ideas that will make your audience remember your messaging, check out the Snickers Mr. Bean video:
+If you are looking for comical 30-second video ideas that will make your audience remember your messaging, check out the Snickers Mr. Bean video:

-With 30 second ads as a focal point of your content marketing strategy, the sky’s the limit.
-Don’t be afraid to be creative and have a little fun with it.
-As long as you’re keeping your message clear, relevant and relatable, you should have no issue telling your story in short order.
+With 30-second ads as a focal point of your content marketing strategy, the sky’s the limit.
+Don’t be afraid to try out these creative video storytelling tips and have a little fun with them.
+As long as you’re keeping your message clear, relevant, and relatable, you should have no issue telling your story in short order.